The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Methodology

 \subsection{Diagnostics}

-We categorize the gas flow into three different regions: 1) the jet region, where $\sigma= b^2/\rho >1$; 2) the wind region, where the conditions $u^r>0$ and $\sigma<1$ are both satisfied; 3) the disk region, where the conditions $u^r<0$ and $\sigma<1$ are both satisfied.
-(We note that a small inflow region very close the black hole can have $\sigma >1$, but excluding this region from the disk only makes minor changes to our results.)
-The above conditions define the boundaries between these regions, i.e., the jet-wind boundary has $\sigma=1$ and the disk-wind boundary has $u^r=0$.
-Below we provide a summary of the definitions used for computing the various quantities.
+We divide the gas flow into three regions: 1) the jet region, where $\sigma= b^2/\rho >1$; 2) the wind region, where $u^r>0$ and $\sigma<1$; and 3) the disk region, where $u^r<0$ and $\sigma<1$.
+(We note that a small inflow region near the BH can have $\sigma >1$, but excluding this region from the disk does not affect our results.\footnote[4]{In practice, here we measure $\dot{M}_H$, $\dot{E}_H$ and $\eta_H$ at $r=6r_g$ to avoid potential contamination due to the numerical density floors near the horizon, since the true time-averaged $\dot{M}_H$ and $\dot{E}_H$ (if uncontaminated by the density floors) should remain constant near the horizon when the flow has reached a quasi-steady state.}) The above conditions define the boundaries between these regions, i.e., the jet--wind boundary has $\sigma=1$ and the disk--wind boundary has $u^r=0$.
+Below we summarize the definitions we use for computing various quantities.